 You can enrol for one “Block” of coaching without joining the Club, but thereafter all adults and children joining the coaching groups are required to become members.
 Membership is not required for the under 4’s.

 In the event that there is not room on a course required level, the Club operates a waiting list system.
 A free assessment is available with a coach for both adults that have played before but are unsure of their standard and complete beginners.
 The coach will help you integrate into the club, whether it be in a coaching group or playing with others socially.

 Prices for all courses can be found on the Coaching Programme.
 The programme mirrors the 6 school half terms starting with Block 1 in September and finishing with Block 6 from June to the summer holidays.
 Prices therefore vary depending upon the length of the half term and if there are any additional holidays e.g. May Day Bank Holiday.

 How do I book one-on-one lessons?

 Individual lessons should be booked directly with the coaches themselves.
-A list of coaches, contact numbers and their individual lesson rate can be found on the reverse of the programme time-tables.
+A list of coaches, contact numbers and their individual lesson rate can be found on the coaching team page.